CiscoSE/QuickCheck/README.md

 - Keller McBride <kelmcbri@cisco.com>
 - Trey George <ergeorge@cisco.com>
+- Joe Bourne <jbourne@cisco.com>

 ## Credits

 The HTTP server code and the send get/post to webex teams methods were inspired by the code in the "How to create a webex teams bot" tutorial at:  https://developer.webex.com/blog/spark-bot-demo
+The original python 2 code for this tutorial can be found at "tahanson's" repository at https://github.com/webex/SparkBotDemo/blob/master/bot_demo.py

+We pulled from Steve Sfartz Postman Collection Github Repository at https://github.com/CiscoDevNet/postman-xapi to create actions/intents, i.e. commands you can execute with QuickCheck bot.

 ## License